Facilities FAQs Volunteer

-Can I fish at the park?
+Can I fish in the park?
 Yes!
-There are brown trout, rainbow trout, cut throat, small mouth bass, large mouth bass, and perch.
+There are brown trout, rainbow trout, cutthroat, smallmouth bass, largemouth bass, and perch.
 As part of the new 2016 Fishery Management Plan developed by the Division of Wildlife Resources, local anglers, and Jordanelle State Park; Kokanee, wipers, tiger muskie, and larger rainbow trout have also been planted.
 We don’t have any crayfish.
 Refer to the fishing proclamation for rules and limits.
 Any legal means of bait can be used on the reservoir, but only artificial lures and flies can be used on the river.
 Ice fishing is also a popular activity at the park during the winter months.

 Are there any walk-in sites available?
 The only walk-in sites are in the Keetley hike-in campground.
 Sites that are not reserved are available on a first-come-first-serve basis.
 Reservations can be confusing because it may show some sites in the RV campground as walk-ins.
 These are not available.

 Can I have a fire?
 Yes!
 Fires are allowed in designated fire pits in the campground.
-There are also pedestal grills at the campsites and day use cabanas.
-Wood gathering is not permitted.
+There are also pedestal grills at the campsites and day-use cabanas.
+Firewood gathering is NOT permitted.
 You may bring your own firewood or buy some at the Marina Store.
-Ground fires and primitive fire pits are not permitted.
-During the winter months, when you are dry camping in the marina parking lot, camp fires must be at least 18″ off the ground in an approved container.
+Ground fires and primitive fire pits are NOT permitted.

 - Do not burn garbage or anything that is not wood.